Ergodicity of unipotent flows and Kleinian groups: Introduction

 \section{Introduction}

-In this paper we study dynamical properties of one-parameter unipotent flow for the frame bundle of a convex cocompact hyperbolic $3$ manifold $\mfld$.
+In this paper we study dynamical properties of one-parameter unipotent flow for the frame bundle of a convex cocompact hyperbolic $3$-manifold $\mfld$.
 When the critical exponent of the fundamental group $\pi_1(\mfld)$ exceeds one, we show that this flow is conservative and ergodic for the Burger-Roblin measure $m^{\BR}$: almost all points enter to a given Borel subset of positive measure for an unbounded amount of time.
 Such a manifold admits a unique positive square-integrable eigenfunction $\phi_0$ of the Laplacian with base eigenvalue.
 Our result implies that a randomly chosen unipotent orbit, normalized by the time average of the eigenfunction $\phi_0$, becomes equidistributed with respect to the Burger-Roblin measure.

-To state our result more precisely, let $G=\PSL_2(\c)$, the group of orientation preserving isometries of the hyperbolic space $\bH^3$.
-Let $\G$ be a non-elementary discrete subgroup of $G$ which is {\it convex cocompact}, that is, the convex hull of the limit set of $\G$ is compact modulo $\G$.
+To state our result more precisely, let $G=\PSL_2(\c)$, which is the group of orientation preserving isometries of the hyperbolic space $\bH^3$.
+Let $\G$ be a non-elementary, torsion-free, discrete subgroup of $G$ which is {\it convex cocompact}, that is, the convex core of $\G$ is compact.
 Equivalently, $\G\ba \bH^3$ admits a finite sided fundamental domain with no cusps.
-Convex cocompact groups arise in topology as fundamental groups of compact hyperbolic $3$-manifolds with boundary.
+Convex cocompact groups arise in topology as fundamental groups of compact hyperbolic $3$-manifolds with totally geodesic boundary.

 The frame bundle of the manifold $\M=\G\ba \bH^3$, which is a circle bundle over the unit tangent bundle $\T^1(\M)$, is identified with the homogeneous space $X=\G\ba G$.
 We consider the unipotent flow on $X$ given by the right translations of the one-parameter unipotent subgroup